yuchen02/darknet-pjreddie/README.md

 **Discord** invite link for for communication and questions: https://discord.gg/zSq8rtW

+## Change Log:

+Recompiled version with compiled files！
+Fixed the reading problem in OpneCV3.4 and later versions！

 ## YOLOv7:

 * **paper** - YOLOv7: Trainable bag-of-freebies sets new state-of-the-art for real-time object detectors: https://arxiv.org/abs/2207.02696